Galois Action and Localization in Number Fields: Aut and the Inverse Class Group Problem

-Assume $H$ is trivial.
+If $H$ is trivial.
 Then, each element of $G$ acts trivially on the class group.
-Therefore, by Lemma \ref{mainlem}, every element of $Cl_K$ has order dividing $|G| = p$, but this contradicts our assumption that $Cl_K \cong \bbz /p^n \bbz$ with $n \geq 2$.
-Hence, $H$ is the unique subgroup of order $p$.
+Therefore, by Lemma \ref{mainlem}, every element of $\Cl_K$ has order dividing $|G| = p^m$, but this contradicts our assumption that $\Cl_K \cong \bbz /p^n \bbz$ with $n > m$.
+Hence, $|H|>1$.

-Let $\alpha$ be a primitive root mod $p^n$ and $Cl_K = \langle [J] \rangle$.
-Then, the automorphism $\gamma \in \text{ Aut}(Cl_K)$ mapping $[J] \mapsto [J]^\alpha$ generates Aut$(Cl_K)$.
-Hence, $\langle \gamma^{(p-1)p^{n-2}} \rangle := \langle \psi \rangle $ is the unique subgroup of order $p$---namely $H$.
+Let $\alpha$ be a primitive root mod $p^n$ and $\Cl_K = \langle [J] \rangle$.
+Then, the automorphism $\gamma \in \text{ Aut}(\Cl_K)$ mapping $[J] \mapsto [J]^\alpha$ generates Aut$(\Cl_K)$.
+Hence, $\langle \gamma^{(p-1)p^{n-1-k}} \rangle := \langle \psi \rangle $ is the unique subgroup of order $p^k$---namely $H$.
 Now,

 implies